mvargasc85/CompanyRegistrationSmartContract/readme.txt

 9-Install ganache: It is a software that we tested an Ethereum test network in a simple way, it can display contracts, execute performance tests, execute transaction inspection commands that take place in the network, the download link It is the following: https://truffleframework.com/ganache .

-10-It is necessary to install in the browser preferably a extension called metamask which allow the management of the wallets that in turn allow identifying identities and signing Blockchain transactions from the following link can be downloaded: https://metamask.io/   .
+10-Install metamask : It is necessary to install in the browser preferably a extension called metamask which allow the management of the wallets that in turn allow identifying identities and signing Blockchain transactions from the following link can be downloaded: https://metamask.io/   .

 14-IMPORTANT